-Disaster and Disability Award Winners
+Disability and Disasters Award Winners

 The Disability and Disasters Award supports people with disabilities working in disasters, as well as those who care for, study, or advocate on behalf of those with disabilities.
 Funds from the award, which was established in 2021, will allow the recipient to attend the annual Natural Hazards Workshop and the Researchers Meeting that follows.
-Learn more on the Disability and Disaster Award page.
+Learn more on the Disability and Disasters Award page.

 Alina Engelman